jessicarod7/XKCDAltTextBot/README.md

 # XKCDAltTextBot

-A Twitter bot that replies with XKCD alt text.
+This bot will reply to tweets from [@xkcdComic](https://twitter.com/xkcdComic) with the alt text of XKCD posts.
+Currently in development.